Graduate Student Assistantships

 This certification requirement may be added to the department’s annual review form and/or the assistantship review form.
 The Graduate School’s annual review template has a sample certification section.
 If the student did not meet one or more of these requirements, the student will not be reappointed to the assistantship, unless he/she is granted an exception to policy based on extenuating circumstances.
 Exceptions to policy must be submitted by the department to the Dean of the Graduate School.
 Download the Student Annual Review Template (Word version) or the GA Evaluations Form (PDF).

-All But Dissertation Waiver Pilot Program (ABD)
+All But Dissertation Waiver Program (ABD)

-The ABD pilot program allows faculty supported tuition relief for Ph.D. students appointed to extramurally funded research assistantships.
+The ABD Waiver program allows faculty supported tuition relief for Ph.D. students appointed to extramurally funded research assistantships.
 If you have passed your prelims and completed your formal program of study course work apply by submitting the ABD waiver application.

 Assistantship Medical Insurance